Are you ready to discover your college program?

 Individuals with software engineering certificates or degrees commonly work in IT roles, along with some computer engineering and computer science positions.

 Top Online Programs

 Explore programs of your interests with the high-quality standards and flexibility you need to take your career to the next level.

 How Much Can You Earn as a Software Engineer?

 As a rapidly evolving profession, software engineering attracts individuals interested in virtual reality, blockchain technology, and other software applications.
 Software engineering may be an excellent career choice for individuals with strengths in calculus, formal semantics, and logic.

-Earnings for software engineers vary with experience, location, industry, specialty area, and education.
-PayScale data indicates an average annual salary of $77,000 for entry-level software engineers and $106,090 for experienced professionals as of August 2021.
+Earnings for software engineers vary with experience, location, industry, specialty, and education.
+Payscale reports an average annual salary of $78,260 for entry-level software engineers and $116,560 for experienced professionals as of August 2022.

 Software engineer salaries vary significantly with years of experience in the field.
 As you acquire more experience over time and become harder to replace, employers typically provide higher compensation.
 Job offers from competitors can help speed up salary growth.